Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

-Tour director-led walking tour in the Île de la Cité with Notre-Dame Cathedral: Île Saint-Louis
+Tour director-led walking tour in the Île de la Cité with a visit to Notre-Dame Cathedral: Stroll on the île Saint-Louis

 Paris City Sightseeing: Local Guide

-Optional Excursion to Versailles by RER train: Visit to the State Apartments and Hall of Mirrors
+Optional Excursion to Versailles by RER train: Visit to the State Apartments and the Hall of Mirrors

 Visit to the Louvre Museum